Cancer Patient Support Program

 How is talking to a mental health provider different than talking with my family and friends?

 Our providers differ from the support of family and friends, because we are skillfully trained to assist with adjusting to life stressors.
-You can talk with us privately in a safe space to explore existential concerns or feelings of depression or anxiety—topics you may not feel comfortable discussing with family or friends.
+You can talk with us privately in a safe space to explore concerns or feelings of depression or anxiety—topics you may not feel comfortable discussing with family or friends.

 During your initial phone intake, one of our clinicians will get to know you and identify what services best fit your needs.
-These services may include individual counseling, couples counseling, support groups, or other specialized care.
+These services may include individual counseling, support groups, or other specialized care.
 Rest assured, you will be placed with a provider who specializes in your areas of concern.

 What are the benefits of a support group?